jiseonmin/TPC_evolution_SLiM/docs/workflow.md

 # Simulation Pipeline

-Broadly, each workflow goes through 3 steps before it's ready for plotting in `notebooks/`:
+Broadly, each workflow goes through at least 2 steps before it's ready for plotting in `notebooks/`:

-01. Prepare input parameters for SLiM
+1. Prepare input parameters for SLiM
-02. Run SLiM simulations in parallel on cluster
+2. Run SLiM simulations in parallel on cluster

-03. Process the output files from SLiM simulations
+In some cases, we go through additional steps.
+This is mainly for the simplified cases where temperature distirbution is Gaussian and doesn't change across generations.

+3. Average evolutionary trajectories across replicate simulations
+4. Find expected fitness landscape and expected evolutionary trajectories

 There are three workflows in current repository.
 However, one can add a new analysis to the existing pipeline thanks to its modular design.